dm03514/test-engine/tutorials/creating_and_executiong_service_test_using_the_cli.md

-# Creating and Executing Service Test Using CLI
+# Creating and Developing a Service Test Using CLI

 This tutorial will simulate developing a complex test, executing it, and getting prometheus metrics from it, for this we will assume there is an API to develop against.